sherinmatt/Pharmaceuticals-Web-Design/README.md

 # Web-Design-Challenge
 #
    ## Summary
-    * The goal of this project is to analyze impact of 4 different anti-cancer drugs.
+    * The goal of this project is to analyze impact of 4 different anti-cancer pharmaceutical drugs.
 Here, we compare, mouse weight vs average volume of tumor, for the following drug regimes : Capomulin, Ramicane, Infubinol and Ceftamin.

    ## Technologies Used:
     * HTML